simonhmartin/sticcs/README.md

 The command line tool takes as input a modified vcf file that contains a `DC` field, giving the count of derived alleles for each individual at each site.

-You can make this by running:
+You can make this from your standard vcf by running:
 ```bash
 sticcs prep -i <input vcf> -o <output vcf>  --outgroup <outgroup sample ID>
 ```

-If the vcf file already has the ancestral allele (provided in the `AA` field in the `INFO` section), then you do not need to specifiy outrgoups for polarising.
+If your vcf file already has the ancestral allele (provided in the `AA` field in the `INFO` section), then you do not need to specifiy outrgoups for polarising.

-Now you can run the main command to make the treesequence:
+Now you can run the main command to make the tree sequence:

 ```bash
 sticcs ts -i <input vcf> -o <output prefix> --output_format tskit
 ```
 This will make a treesequence file that can be loaded and analysed using [tskit](https://tskit.dev/tskit/docs/stable/introduction.html).
-The default for `--output_format` is `newick`, which makes a file of newick trees and a separate file giving data for each tree window.
+The default for `--output_format` is `newick`, which makes a file of newick trees and a separate file giving the chromosme coordinates of each tree interval.

 ### Python API

 Classes and functions from `sticcs` can be used by importing `sticcs` in your python script.
-Full documention is not yet available, but some example scripts will be provided.
+Full documention is not yet available, but some example can be seen in the [`twisst2 code`](https://github.com/simonhmartin/twisst2/blob/main/twisst2/twisst2.py).

 ### How it works

 The approach will be described in a publication, but for now here is an overview.

-`sticcs` stands for Sequential Tree Inference from Clusters of Compatible Sites.
+`sticcs` stands for Sequential Tree Inference by Collecting Compatible Sites.
 It uses a simple heuristic approach and works in two steps:
-1. Finding clusters of compatible variant sites
+1. Find collections of compatible variant sites
-2. Inferring the tree for each cluster
+2. Build the tree for each collection using Perfect Phylogeny

-To understand the approach, it makes sense to first look at the tree inference step.
+To understand the approach, it makes sense to first look at the tree building step.

-#### Tree inference
+#### Tree building using Perfect Phylogeny

 Assuming an infinite-sites mutation model (no recurrent mutation), each variant site tells us about a 'node' in the tree.
 All the individuals that carry the derived allele must share a common ancestor at that node.
-Given a set of sites that are **all compatible with the same tree**, we can infer a tree as follow:
+Given a set of biallelic variants that are **all mutually compatible**, there is always at least one bifurcating tree compatible with the set of variants.
+This concept is called Perfect Phylogeny.

-##### Haploid example
+##### Haploid Perfect Phylogeny

 Say we have six haploid individuals and 4 SNPs: